 In the first quarter of 2017, the Company adopted ASU 2016-09, Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting.
 The primary impact of adoption is the prospective recognition of excess tax benefits or deficiencies within the provision for income taxes on the condensed consolidated statement of comprehensive income rather than within additional paid-in capital on the condensed consolidated balance sheet.
 Further, the Company has elected to continue to estimate forfeitures expected to occur to determine the amount of stock compensation expense recognized each period.
-The Company also elected to apply the presentation requirements for cash flows related to excess tax benefits or deficiencies prospectively.
-The presentation requirements for cash flows related to employee taxes paid for withheld shares had no impact to any period presented on the condensed consolidated statements of cash flows as such cash flows have historically been presented as a financing activity.
+The Company also elected to apply the presentation requirements for cash flows related to employee taxes paid in exchange for withheld shares had no impact to any period presented on the condensed consolidated statements of cash flows as such cash flows have historically been presented as a financing activity.
 There were no cumulative effect adjustments made to equity as of the beginning of the fiscal period, as those provisions of ASU 2016-09 were not applicable or had no impact to the Company.